Refrigeration: Rise of the galactic city

-"Edge city" was a term coined by Joel Garreau, whereas the term "galactic city" was coined by Lewis Mumford.
-These terms refer to a concentration of business, shopping, and entertainment outside a traditional downtown or central business district in what had previously been a residential or rural area.
-There were several factors contributing to the growth of these cities such as Los Angeles, Las Vegas, Houston, and Phoenix.
-The factors that contributed to these large cities include reliable automobiles, highway systems, refrigeration, and agricultural production increases.
-Large cities such as the ones mentioned above have not been uncommon in history, but what separates these cities from the rest are that these cities are not along some natural channel of transport, or at some crossroad of two or more channels such as a trail, harbor, mountain, river, or valley.
-These large cities have been developed in areas that only a few hundred years ago would have been uninhabitable.
-Without a cost efficient way of cooling air and transporting water and food from great distances, these large cities would have never developed.
-The rapid growth of these cities was influenced by refrigeration and an agricultural productivity increase, allowing more distant farms to effectively feed the population.
+The term "galactic city", associated with Lewis Mumford, describes a dispersed form of metropolitan development.
+Twentieth-century urban growth in parts of the United States was supported by several infrastructure and technological changes, including highway transportation, air conditioning, expanded agricultural production and systems for transporting and storing food over long distances.

+Refrigeration contributed to this broader infrastructure by allowing urban populations to obtain perishable food from distant agricultural regions rather than depending primarily on nearby production.
+In analyses of settlement patterns, refrigeration has therefore been identified as one of several technologies that reduced constraints on population growth in locations distant from traditional agricultural and transport centres.

 Impact on agriculture and food production

 Agriculture's role in developed countries has drastically changed in the last century due to many factors, including refrigeration.
 Statistics from the 2007 census gives information on the large concentration of agricultural sales coming from a small portion of the existing farms in the United States today.
 This is a partial result of the market created for the frozen meat trade by the first successful shipment of frozen sheep carcasses coming from New Zealand in the 1880s.
 As the market continued to grow, regulations on food processing and quality began to be enforced.
 Eventually, electricity was introduced into rural homes in the United States, which allowed refrigeration technology to continue to expand on the farm, increasing output per person.
 Today, refrigeration's use on the farm reduces humidity levels, avoids spoiling due to bacterial growth, and assists in preservation.